TDevUIT/Calento/client/hook/event/USAGE_EXAMPLES.md

 }
 ```

-These examples cover all major use cases for Event APIs in Tempra!
+These examples cover all major use cases for Event APIs in Tcalento!